High Weirdness by Mail

 Several years after the book's publication, Stang reported on the newsgroup alt.slack that his inclusion of entries for white supremacist groups in the book caused his name to be mentioned by those groups as a possible target for retaliation.
 (The book's commentaries on various hate groups were less than flattering.)
 Stang reported this incident to the FBI, but did not receive any actual harassment or threats from the groups in question.

 The Association for Consciousness Exploration produced a follow-up lecture by Rev. Stang on cassette entitled High Weirdness by Mail, recorded live at the 1993 WinterStar Symposium.

-Controversy

 Bob Black claims that his review of High Weirdness By Mail was the cause of his being sent a small 'prank' mail bomb.

 Updates

 In 2008, to mark the 20th anniversary of the book's publication, the official Subgenius website posted "The Return of High Weirdness by Mail", an updated listing of many of the organizations featured in the original book that now had websites, combined with additional links for other websites that fit in the spirit of the book (see "External Links", below).